 February 2016: He spends 24 hours in an elevator as performance art, again with frequent collaborators Rönkkö and Turner.
 They livestream the whole thing, naturally.

-April 2016: A man in New York City was punched out by a stranger who said he looked like Shia LaBeouf.
-The actor called and left a message to apologize to his victimized doppelgänger—and offer him some soup as a condolence.
+April 2016: A man in New York City was punched out by a stranger who said he “looked like Shia LaBeouf.”
+The actor called and left a message to apologize to his victimized doppelgänger even though he had nothing to do with the actual incident—and offer him some soup as a condolence.
 “He was like, ‘Hey, this is Shia LaBeouf… I just read an article that you were punched in the face because you look like me?’
 And he was like, ‘Aw, man.
 That sucks.
 I’m so sorry.
 But I get it.
 It’s happened to me before.’
 And then he was like, ‘I don’t know.
 I wish I was in New York.
 I’d come bring you soup,'” the lookalike told the New York Post.

-May 2016: Shia, Turner, and Rönkkö launch an open-sourced, monthlong cross-country journey.
-Called “#TakeMeAnywhere,” LaBeouf tweets out their geographic coordinates daily, allowing fans to find him, pick him up and take him… anywhere.
-(And do nearly anything with him in the process.)
-He shared some pretty weird revelations with some of his fans, but others came away impressed.
+May 2016: Shia launches an open-sourced, monthlong cross-country journey.
+Called “#TakeMeAnywhere,” he tweets out his geographic coordinates daily, allowing fans to find him, pick him up, and take him… anywhere.
+(And do pretty much anything with him in the process.
+He’s shared some pretty weird revelations with some of his fans in the process, but others came away impressed.
 “Sometimes when you meet your heroes, you’re disappointed when you meet them, but not Shia,” one fan who met up with him said afterward.
 “He was just an amazing guy.
 He was so receptive and conversational.
 I think he’s a true artist.”